better travel photography• COM

 Manali is still a very remote corner of India.
 It is a massive drive to Delhi, but a shorter one to the city of Amritsar in the Punjab.
 This also throws up the possibility of visiting the fantastic Golden Temple complex - in my opinion the most beautiful and spiritual building in India.
 We will also head to see the crazy closing ceremony on the Pakistan border.

 One of the great advantages of heading to Amritsar is that as well as copious flights to Delhi and Mumbai, there are many direct flights to various cities in Europe - making it a great way to avoid the long hack back to the capital!

 This is an unashamedly adventurous tour.
 Outside of the main cities, journey times are long and conditions basic.
 Your reward though will be visiting some of the most stunning and atmospheric parts of the world, and seeing sights that very few people in this world will ever see.
-You should think carefully though whether this trip is for you - especially if you have ever suffered from altitude sickness or have any heart conditions.
-Please do speak to us, or seek medical advice if you are at all concerned.
+Although Ladakh is at altitude, we have run this trip four times before, and no-one has had any issues with the altitude other than a touch of breathlessness at times.
+We have also regularly had people in their sixties and seventies travelling with us to Ladakh, so age should not be a problem.
+Please do speak to us, or seek medical advice if you are at all concerned though.

 The drive to Zanskar is a long but stunning and rewarding drive.
 In Zanskar, you are at least two long days drives to get to any decent airports!
 You can repeat the long drive back to Leh to fly home to Delhi or you can drive for at least two days to get to Srinagar - a destination which is often closed due to the political situation in Kashmir.
 We have opted to do something even more adventurous, and take the newly constructed Zanskar to Manali road.
 This takes us into the main city of the neighbouring state of Himachal Pradesh.